Next Generation Ta-STJ Sensor Arrays for BSM Physics Searches: Systematic Calibration Uncertainties

 \subsection{Substrate Events}

-For energy calibration, the STJ array is exposed to a pulsed UV laser that produces a comb of peaks with well-defined energies at integer multiples of the single-photon energy.
-If laser photons are absorbed in the Si substrate between pixels, they produce athermal phonons that can diffuse to the bottom STJ electrode before thermalizing and break Cooper pairs.
+If photons from the calibration laser are absorbed in the Si substrate between pixels, they produce athermal phonons that can diffuse to the bottom STJ electrode before thermalizing and break Cooper pairs.
 This produces excess quasiparticles that contribute an offset to $\mathrm{I_{STJ}}$ that depends on the number of substrate photons and their absorption location.
-To reduce the number of substrate photons, a Si collimator is placed $\sim$100 $\mathrm{\mu m}$ in front of the STJ sensors to restrict the illumination to the active pixel area.
+To reduce the number of substrate photons, a Si collimator is placed $\sim$100~$\mathrm{\mu m}$ in front of the STJ sensors to restrict the illumination to the active pixel area.
 However, scattering still causes some of them to be absorbed in the Si substrate between pixels.
 If the laser intensity is constant, there will only be statistical fluctuations in the number of substrate events whose average is constant and can be readily subtracted from the data~\cite{Ponce_2016}.

 In the BeEST experiment, the calibration laser is attenuated so that it produces a comb of peaks in the region of interest from $\sim$20 to $\sim$120~eV.
 In phase-III, the laser was attenuated by reducing the pump current.
-This turned out to be a mistake.
-While it produced a calibration signal in the desired energy range, the pump current was outside the recommended range such that it caused the laser intensity to vary shot-to-shot.
+However, this introduced an unintentional shot-to-shot variation of the laser intensity, as the pump current was outside the recommended operating range.
 This produced a calibration spectrum that is broader than a Poissonian distribution (Figure~\ref{Laser-Spectrum}).
 It also produces systematic variations in the number of substrate events, and therefore a systematic change in offset as a function of laser intensity.
 This mimics a gain change of the laser signal relative to the $^{\mathrm{7}}$Be signal.